-After all payments and credits required at the time to be made under the provisions of the Bond Ordinance have been made for costs of operations and maintenance of the System and for debt service on the Bonds and any Parity Bonds, and upon the determination that the amount on deposit in the Debt Service Reserve Fund is less than the Debt Service Reserve Requirement, there shall next be paid and credited to the Debt Service Reserve Fund each month an amount equal to $1/12^{th}$ of said shortfall until the amount on deposit in said Fund shall aggregate the Debt Service Reserve Requirement.
-So long as the Debt Service Reserve Fund aggregates the Debt Service Reserve Requirement, no further payments into said Fund shall be required, but if the City shall ever be required to expend and use a part of the moneys in said Fund for the purpose authorized in the Bond Ordinance and such expenditure shall reduce the amount of said Fund below the Debt Service Reserve Requirement, the City shall resume and continue said monthly payments into said Fund until said Fund shall again aggregate the Debt Service Reserve Requirement.
+After all payments and credits required at the time to be made under the provisions of the Bond Ordinance have been made for costs of operations and maintenance of the System and for debt service on the Bonds and any Parity Bonds, and upon the determination that the amount on deposit in the Debt Service Reserve Fund is less than the Debt Service Reserve Requirement, there shall next be paid and credited to the Debt Service Reserve Fund each month an amount equal to $1/12^{\text{th}}$ of said shortfall until the amount on deposit in said Fund shall aggregate the Debt Service Reserve Requirement.
+So long as the Debt Service Reserve Fund aggregates the Debt Service Reserve Requirement, no further payments into said Fund shall be required, but if the City shall ever be required to expend and use a part of the moneys in said Fund below the Debt Service Reserve Requirement, the City shall resume and continue said monthly payments into said Fund until said Fund shall again aggregate the Debt Service Reserve Requirement.